LaxarJS/laxar/docs/manuals/concepts.md

 Another way to think of it is that _widgets are made of controls_, and  _controls are HTML elements_ which may be user-defined (for example through AngularJS directives).
 The program logic of an individual widget is implemented in JavaScript (as an AngularJS controller) while the presentation is defined as an (AngularJS) HTML template, optionally accompanied by CSS styling information.
+Another important property of widgets is that they always can be _loaded and tested in isolation_.
+A widget instance may be put onto any page, regardless of what other widgets (even of the same type) might already be there.

 ### Activities